sighingnow/jekyll-gitbook/_pages/CH.md

 ### Lab Objective

-- This lab is designed to help you do the initial setup and configuration for your GOLD tenant and to be familiar with the control hub and admin portal UI.
+- This lab is designed to help you do the initial setup and configuration of the tenant.
 - The lab contains multiple exercises on Control Hub and Admin Portal to make you comfortable with the Webex Contact Center application.

 ### Pre-requisites